Honest comparisonFreeweb

 • You want more help getting from prompt or image to a first draft quickly.

-• You care about guided cleanup, exports, and repeat refinement.
+• You care about DMC color mapping, confetti cleanup, exports, and repeat refinement.

 • You want a tool you can keep using across drafts, not only a one-off chart utility.